01246 277 271

 The job role consists of helping treat the speech and language in people of all ages so they can communicate better.
 The job role may also include helping people with eating and swallowing difficulties.

 People with head injuries and lack of hearing/deafness

 Therapists will have the opportunity to work in several working environments, including hospitals, health centres, schools and general practitioners.

-The services for Adults are based in the Clinical Specialist Services Division with all the other allied health professions.
+The services for Adults are based in the Integrated Care Division with all the other allied health professions.
 In and outpatient services are provided on site.
-We provide specialist services in the management of acquired speech, language, voice and swallowing difficulties associated with stroke and other neurological difficulties, head and neck cancer, voice disorders and dysfluency (stammering).
+We provide specialist services in the management of acquired speech, language, voice and swallowing difficulties associated with stroke and other neurological difficulties, head and neck cancer, and voice disorders.

 The service provides the videofluoroscopy service for North Derbyshire jointly with the Imaging Directorate.
 All the therapists employed are HPC (Health Professions Council) and RCSLT (Royal College of Speech & Language Therapists) registered.

 The department is based in Outpatient Suite 5 and can be contacted on (01246) 512080, Monday to Friday 8.30 to 5.15 pm.

 For information on our Speech and Language Therapy department, placement information and student induction handbook, click here.